5aradise/SelfAssessment/Skills/Programming.md

   - Model
   - Modeling
   - Subject domain
-  - Algorithm
+  - Algorithm: 🖐️ used
-  - Syntax
+  - Syntax: 🖐️ used
   - Semantics
   - Abstraction
-  - Paradigm
+  - Paradigm: 🖐️ used
   - Programm
-  - Programming paradigm
+  - Programming paradigm: 🖐️ used
-  - Programming language
+  - Programming language: 🖐️ used
   - Contract
-  - Module
+  - Module: 🖐️ used
-  - Library
+  - Library: 🖐️ used
-  - Package
+  - Package: 🖐️ used
   - Component
-  - Framework
+  - Framework: 🎓 known
   - Platform
-  - Source code
+  - Source code: 🖐️ used
   - Object code
-  - Machine code
+  - Machine code: 🎓 known
   - Microcode
-  - Software engineering
+  - Software engineering: 🖐️ used
-  - Decomposition
+  - Decomposition: 🖐️ used
   - Control flow
   - Data flow
-  - Code reuse
+  - Code reuse: 🖐️ used
-  - Defensive programming
+  - Defensive programming: 👂 heard
-  - Don't repeat yourself (DRY)
+  - Don't repeat yourself (DRY): 🖐️ used
-  - KISS principle
+  - KISS principle: 👂 heard
 - Syntax and concepts
   - Value: 🖐️ used
   - Identifier: 🖐️ used